-We pay principal on each Payment Date on A to the extent principal is payable on Underlying Class A. Investors receive principal payments on a pro rata basis among the SPCs of their Class.
+We pay principal on each Payment Date on each of A-1 and A-2 to the extent principal is payable on its corresponding Underlying Class.
+Investors receive principal payments on a pro rata basis among the SPCs of their Class.

-See Terms Sheet-Principal in this Supplement and Description of the Certificates- Distributions-Priority of Distributions and-Principal Distributions in the Information Circular.
+See Terms Sheet - Principal in this Supplement and Description of the Certificates - Priority of Distributions and - Distributions - Principal Distributions in the Information Circular.

-Static Prepayment Premiums
+Static Prepayment Premiums and Yield Maintenance Charges

-Any Static Prepayment Premium collected in respect of any of the Mortgages will be distributed to Underlying Class X, as described under Description of the Certificates - Distributions - Distributions of Static Prepayment Premiums in the Information Circular.
-Any Static Prepayment Premiums distributed to Underlying Class X will be passed through to X.
+Any Static Prepayment Premium or Yield Maintenance Charge collected in respect of any of the Mortgages will be distributed to Underlying Classes A-1 and A-2 and the series 2015-K720 class B and class C certificates and thereafter to Underlying Class X1, the series 2015-K720 class X2-A and class X2-B certificates and Underlying Class X3, in each case as described under Description of the Certificates - Distributions - Distributions of Static Prepayment Premiums and Yield Maintenance Charges in the Information Circular.
+Any Static Prepayment Premiums or Yield Maintenance Charges distributed to Underlying Classes A-1, A-2, X1 or X3 will be passed through to the corresponding Classes of SPCs.

-Our guarantee does not cover the payment of any Static Prepayment Premiums or any other prepayment premiums related to the Mortgages.
+Our guarantee does not cover the payment of any Yield Maintenance Charges, Static Prepayment Premiums or any other prepayment premiums related to the Mortgages.